Natural do Rio de Janeiro

 Inside a 17″ Apple G5 iMac (Photo credit: Wikipedia)

-The new store – opened Sept 18 – was inside the Stoneridge Shopping Mall, which, in turn, was conveniently situated at the junction of Interstates 580 and 680 — two busy freeways that connect Central California and North Bay commuters to the East Bay portion of Silicon Valley.
+The new store – opened Sept 18 – was inside the Stoneridge Shopping Mall which, in turn, was conveniently situated at the junction of Interstates 580 and 680 — two busy freeways that connect Central California and North Bay commuters to the East Bay portion of Silicon Valley.

-From our house, the closest Apple Store prior to this one was either the outlet in Palo Alto (inside the Stanford University campus) or that spacious store also located inside a huge mall along Stevens Creek Blvd in Santa Clara.
+From our house, the closest Apple Store prior to this one was either the outlet in Palo Alto (inside the Stanford University campus) or, that spacious store also located inside a huge mall along Stevens Creek Blvd in Santa Clara.

-There were four (4) iMac G5s on hand – two 17″ and two 20″ – for customers to try their hands on.
-I immediately seized the opportunity to demo the 20″ model – with an Apple iSight camera on top of the screen – after a bearded Apple fanatic was done with his turn — closing all his Final Cut Pro rendezvous — on the dazzling snow-white colored machine.
+There were four (4) iMac G5s on hand – two 17″ and two 20″ ones – for customers to try their hands on.
+I immediately seized the opportunity to demo the 20″ model – with an Apple iSight camera on top of the screen – after a bearded Apple fanatic, was done with his turn — closing all his Final Cut Pro rendezvous — on the dazzling snow-white colored machine.

-The front was so pristine – no controls to distract the user’s visual interaction with the stunning display – with the exception of the silver Apple logo imprinted on the white plastic case — to probably serve as a reminder to the users of the company that brought computing Utopia to them.
+The front was so pristine – no controls to distract the user’s visual interaction with the stunning display – with the exception of the silver Apple logo imprinted on the white plastic case — to probably serve as a reminder to the users, of the company that brought computing Utopia to them.

 English: Apple iMac G5 side rear view.